Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

 3. Which data storage option and pricing tier would you recommend for the database?

     -   Virtual Machines and SQL Server 2012, due to the unknown compatibility of the third-party procurement system and Azure SQL Database.
 The customer should likely reach out to the third-party vendor to determine the roadmap on when and if Azure SQL Database will be officially supported.

     -   Migration is a good opportunity to upgrade from the existing SQL Server 2012 to SQL Server 2017, rather than leaving behind a future upgrade task.
-However this will also require them to upgrade their existing SQL licenses.
+However, this will also require them to upgrade their existing SQL licenses.
 Using SQL 2012 allows existing licenses to be re-used under the Azure Hybrid Benefit.

     -   The most likely instance size in Azure to match the existing hardware would be the DS3\_v2 or D4S_v3 instances.
 These support four cores, 14 or 16 GB per server, and supports